DIaLOGIKa-GmbH/kicad-coil-creator/README.md

 ### Development Setup

 Clone the repository to your local machine.
-Add a symbolic link from the addon's `plugin` folder to `<user documents>/KiCad/<version>/3rdparty/plugins/`.
+Add a symbolic link from the addon's `plugins` folder to `<user documents>/KiCad/<version>/3rdparty/plugins/`.
 You can rename the sym-linked `plugin` folder to your liking.

 ## Detailed Usage